Privacy Policy

 - Agents act as you.
 Anything an agent does in Anchor under your authorization is attributable to you.

 - Agent providers see what the agent reads.
-When you prompt an agent to work with content in Anchor, the tool's response (including file contents, table rows, or app source) is returned to the agent and therefore to the agent provider as part of the agent's context.
-Anchor cannot control what the agent provider does with that data once it leaves our systems — it is governed by the agent provider's own privacy policy (for example, Anthropic, OpenAI, Google, or xAI).
+When you prompt an agent to work with content in Anchor, the tool's response is returned to the agent and therefore to the agent provider.
+Anchor cannot control what the provider does with that data once it leaves our systems.

 - Audit trail.
 Anchor records every agent-initiated operation on your content so you can review what has been done.